mohammedqamber/task-tracker/README.md

 A voice-enabled task tracking application where spoken input is converted into structured task data using AI and stored in a database.

-Built as part of the **SDE Assignment – Voice-Enabled Task Tracker**.

 ---

 ## 1. Project Setup